Jan 20, 2026

 2. Sing the song.

-A common improv pitfall beginner improvisers make is that they will stand in the way of the ‘fun thing’ happening.
+An improv comedy pitfall beginner improvisers can sometimes make is that they will stand in the way of the ‘fun thing’ happening.

 Improviser A: ‘Let’s all sing the song about marshmallows’